 What You Need

 vegetable oil or bacon fat (optional)

-1 1/2 pounds ground beef
+1 1/2 pounds

-Large skillet - cast iron, nonstick, or stainless steel
+Large skillet (cast iron, nonstick, or stainless steel)

-5. Finish Browning: The beef has finished when it is evenly browned and shows no signs of pink.
+Finish browning.
+The beef has finished when it is evenly browned and shows no signs of pink.
 Break open a few of the larger crumbles to make sure that it has browned all the way through.

 Storage: Browned ground beef can be used immediately, refrigerated for up to a week, or frozen for three months.